188.8.131.52 Treatment of specific compensatory type payments

 Act reference: SSAct section 8(11) An amount received by a person is an exempt lump sum if …

-Treatment of Military Compensation Special Rate Disability Pension safety net payment
+Treatment of MRCA Permanent Impairment Payment & Special Rate Disability Pension safety net payment

-The Special Rate Disability Pension safety net payment (SRDP) under the Military Rehabilitation and Compensation Act 2004 (MRCA) will be paid from 1 July 2004.
-The amount of SRDP payable is assessed as ordinary (unearned) income rather than compensation.
+The Permanent Impairment Payment and the Special Rate Disability Pension safety net payment (SRDP) under the MRCA has been paid since 1 July 2004.
+The amount of SRDP payable is exempt income.

 Compensation as a result of Australian Defence Force Reserve activity